In the summer of 1872,

 Learn more about Irish heritage in

-For more on the history of Boston's Irish community, read Irish Boston: A Colorful Look at Boston's Lively Irish Past, published by Globe Pequot Press.
+For more on the history of Boston's Irish community and about P.S.
+Gilmore, read Irish Boston: A Colorful Look at Boston's Lively Irish Past, published by Globe Pequot Press.